-There are four phases in approaching and improving your convenience offer, forming a virtuous circle of data and growth:
+Here are three tips to improving your convenience offer, and forming a virtuous circle of data and growth:

 There is a wealth of data available to retailers as they seek to enhance their convenience offerings.
-Big data abounds and it’s readily available at the category level.
 However, obtaining data is one thing, analyzing it effectively is something else.
-Using it to forecast - to be forward looking - is another thing again, and these are not simple tasks.
+Using it to forecast is not a simple task.

-Accurate forecasting requires simulation to understand what you’re plans will look like in reality - you can’t achieve this just by buying data, no matter how good that data is.
+Accurate forecasting requires simulation to understand what your plans will look like in reality; you can’t achieve this just by buying data, no matter how good that data is.
 It isn’t enough in isolation.

 One of the most useful kinds of data available today is customer purchase data.
-Modeling and understanding your demographic definitely improves with purchase data and thanks to loyalty and reward schemes, there’s a good amount of it available.
-At Kalibrate, we often take a customer’s loyalty scheme data and append it to our modelling, so we can build a really clear picture of the demographic in that area and what people are buying.
+Modeling and understanding your demographic definitely improves with purchase data, and thanks to loyalty and reward schemes, there’s a good amount of it available.
+At Kalibrate, for example, we can take a customer’s loyalty scheme data and append it to our modeling, so we can build a really clear picture of the demographic in that area and what people are buying.

-Understanding what will draw your demographic in is key.
+Next, understanding what will draw your demographic in is key.
 The first factor that’s important to consider is the start and end points of your customers’ journeys.
-Look at your site in terms of where your customers are coming from and where they’re going - what might they need?
+Look at your site in terms of where your customers are coming from and where they’re going.
+What might they need?

-If you have a highly local population — for example, if your site is based in a city centre — people are likely to come in for day to day items.
-Laundry detergent, for example.
-If you’re on a highway - think about the things people might need on road trips.
+If you have a majority local population — for example, if your site is based in a city centre — people are likely to come in for day-to-day items.
+If you’re on a highway, think about the things people might need on road trips.
 Coffee to go, pre-packaged food.

 Next, consider nearby points of interest.
 Maybe there’s a beach nearby?
 Couple this with it being summer and seasonal demand dictates stocking cheap sunglasses or sunscreen.

-Finally, make sure you’re always keeping your competition in mind.
+Make sure you’re always keeping your competition in mind.
 Going above and beyond is key to creating a unique value proposition that will appeal to your customer base.
-Bear in mind that your competition within the convenience space goes beyond what you might usually consider it to be when assessing fuel alone - so explore businesses you wouldn’t usually, such as the local Starbucks or fast food restaurant.
+Bear in mind that your competition within the convenience space goes beyond what you might usually consider, for example the local Starbucks or fast food restaurant.

 Once your offering is better aligned to the customers you’re serving, you can really start to build momentum in this virtuous circle: know them, serve them, know them better, serve them better.
 Considering your convenience retail offer in these terms will help you to keep drawing customers in.